Community Infrastructure Levy (CIL)

 What happens if planning obligations are required?

 Our Legal Services Team will draft a S106 agreement to be signed by the Council and the developer/landowner.
-On submission of a planning application, if it is considered that a S106 agreement is likely to be necessary, you will be required to confirm that you are content for it to be drafted in accordance with the model S106 agreement available to download from this page.
+On submission of a planning application, if it is considered that a S106 agreement is likely to be necessary, you will be required to confirm that you are content for it to be drafted in a similar manner to the model S106 agreement (available to download from this page).
 This provides an example of how planning obligations may be drafted appropriately.